BioBam/wdk-lib/API.md

 - *Type:* string[]

-Get the file paths for all the file inputs.
+Retrieves the file paths for all inputs that are files.

 ---